LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 This step grants access to the AWS Management Console, which provides all necessary resources and services for managing AWS infrastructure.

 ### [2] Access Identity and Access Management (IAM)
+After logging in, I .
+Once opened, I clicked on the top-right user panel to access `Security Credentials`.
 Clicked on the top-right panel to access `security cridentials`
 ![enter image description here](http://127.0.0.1/assets/lab1-2.png)